Earthquake Relief and Response

 Nepal is currently in a state of violence and instability after the adoption of the new Constitution.
 The country, which is still struggling with post-earthquake vulnerabilities, is now troubled with internal conflicts due to a disagreement in the Constitution from indigenous groups who are blocking the Nepal-India border.

-Being a landlocked country, Nepal has been dependent on its import from India which includes the import of basic supplies like fuel, cooking gas, and other items.
+Being a landlocked country, Nepal has been dependent on its imports from India which includes the import of basic supplies like fuel, cooking gas, and other items.
 The whole country is now facing shortages in meeting basic daily needs.
 This has increased vulnerabilities and risks for women, children, and earthquake victims as individuals have to stand in line for days to buy petrol and cooking gas.

 We realize that all these problems have increased the role of non-profits like The Small World, which are working on the ground directly with local people.
 We are committed always to protecting women and children and reaching these earthquake victims.
 Our school reconstruction programme in Solukhumbu started the second week of November 2016.
 Our field staffs and international volunteers from Norway and the USA left for Solukhumbu to begin the projects.

 A huge thanks to all our supporters, friends, and partners who are helping us to build temporary school construction, immediate relief with foods, water, tarpaulins, and sanitation supplies and continue our ongoing projects.
-Your generous support after these earthquake benefited 20,000 people and built 20 temporary schools in the Solukhumbu district.
+Your generous support after these earthquakes benefited 20,000 people and built 20 temporary schools in the Solukhumbu district.